-The book is available from McFarland Books.
+The first book is available from McFarland Books and other retailers.

 British Commission for Military History